 Policy Priorities

-Fingal Chamber’s policy work is shaped directly by our members.
+Fingal Chamber’s policy work is evidence-based and shaped directly by member businesses.
 Business priorities are identified through the Fingal Business Sentiment Survey and input from the Chamber’s Business Council, ensuring that the issues we champion reflect the real needs of our local business community.

 Our Current Policy Priorities